Piccolo uomo

-"Piccolo uomo" is a 1972 Italian song composed by Dario Baldan Bembo (music), Bruno Lauzi, and Michelangelo La Bionda (lyrics) and performed by Mia Martini.
+"Piccolo uomo" is a 1972 Italian song composed by Dario Baldan Bembo (music), Bruno Lauzi and Michelangelo La Bionda (lyrics), and performed by Mia Martini.
 It was the singer's first significant commercial success.

 Background

-When Dario Baldan Bembo presented this ballad to Ricordi, he expected it to be recorded by the successful band I Camaleonti.
-But producer Giovanni Sanjust felt it was the right song to definitely launch the career of upcoming singer Mia Martini.
-This led to a great disagreement between the two, with Baldan Bembo even refusing to play Hammond organ in the Martini's audition.
-Following the success of the song, Baldan Bembo eventually became one of the closer collaborators and more trusted songwriters of Martini.

-The title of the song came from an epithet the wife of the short-in-stature Bruno Lauzi used to call him.
+When Dario Baldan Bembo presented this ballad to Ricordi, he expected it to be recorded by the successful band I Camaleonti, but producer Giovanni Sanjust felt it was the right song to definitely launch the career of upcoming singer Mia Martini.
+This led to a great disagreement between the two, with Baldan Bembo even refusing to play Hammond organ in Martini's audition.
+Following the success of the song, Baldan Bembo eventually became one of the closest collaborators and more trusted songwriters of Martini.
+The title of the song came from an epithet the wife of the short-in-stature lyricist Bruno Lauzi used to call him.

-The song was initially ignored by audience, being even eliminated by Un disco per l'estate selections.
+"Piccolo uomo" was initially ignored by the public, being even eliminated by Un disco per l'estate selections.
 It was later presented at Festivalbar, turning into a big hit and winning the competition.
 It got Martini her first magazine cover, for the music magazine Ciao 2001.

-The song was recorded by Mia Martini in French (with the title "Tout petit homme"), German (as "Auf der welt") and Spanish (as "Pequeno hombre").
-In 1973 Pop-Tops recorded an English-language cover of the song entitled "My Little Woman".

 The B-side of the single is a cover of John Lennon's "Mother", with Italian lyrics by Martini.

+The song was also recorded by Mia Martini in French (with the title "Tout Petit Homme"), German (as "Auf der Welt") and Spanish (as "Pequeño hombre").
+In 1973, Pop-Tops recorded an English-language cover of the song entitled "My Little Woman".